Catherine Jacob (actress): 1998–2011: Television and festivals

-In 2008, she started in a new play, Célibataires by David Foenkinos, directed by Anouche Setbon, at the Théâtre des Champs-Élysées.
+In 2008, she starred in a new play, Célibataires by David Foenkinos, directed by Anouche Setbon, at the Théâtre des Champs-Élysées.
 She starred in the drama Behind the Walls, directed by Christian Faure, with Carole Bouquet, François Damiens, Michel Jonasz, Guillaume Gouix and Pascal N'Zonzi.
-It was the movie premiere to the City of Lights, City of Angels Festival.
-She play in 48 heures par jour by Catherine Castel, with Aure Atika, Antoine de Caunes, Victoria Abril, Bernadette Lafont and Aurore Clément.
+It was the first movie shown at the City of Lights, City of Angels Festival.
+She played in 48 heures par jour by Catherine Castel, with Aure Atika, Antoine de Caunes, Victoria Abril, Bernadette Lafont and Aurore Clément.
 She also had the leading part in the TV movie La Maison Tellier, directed by Élisabeth Rappeneau, with Bruno Lochet and Sophie Quinton.
-She also she gave her voice to Brigitte, the teacher of Eliot Kid in the first season of the TV Series.
+She also lent her voice to Brigitte, the teacher of Eliot Kid, in the first season of the eponymous TV series.
 She was a member of the jury of the 15th Festival international du film fantastique de Gérardmer.
 She was invited to the third ceremony of the Raimu of Comedy.

-In 2009, she appeared in the short L'arbre à clous, directed by Fabrice Couchard and presented to the Brussels International Independent Film Festival.
-She was invited to the 23rd Molière Award to present the Best Supporting Actress with Michel Vuillermoz.
+In 2009, she appeared in the short L'arbre à clous, directed by Fabrice Couchard, which was presented at the Brussels International Independent Film Festival.
+She was invited by the organisers of the 23rd Molière Awards ceremony to present the Best Supporting Actress with Michel Vuillermoz.
 She was invited to give the Prix Cine Romen for the second time, alongside Patrice Leconte and Jean-Pierre Marielle.